 The 120km women’s race starts and finishes at the same place as the men’s, about 1.8 kilometers past the top of the Cauberg.
 The peloton will confront the 970 metre de Geulhemmerberg, with its eight per cent gradient, the Bemelerberg (900 meters, gradient seven per cent) and the infamous 800 metre, 12 per cent Cauberg along the way.

-Amstel Gold Race 2018 start list
+Amstel Gold Race 2021

 You can also follow updates on the official Twitter account: @Amstelgoldrace